 Data displayed Message.
 The message contained in the Windows Event Log record.
 Severity.
 The severity of the Windows Event Log record.
 TimeStamp.
 The date and time when the Windows Event Log record is created.
 Computer.
 The name of the computer on which the Windows Event Log record is created.
+ID.
+The ID of the Windows Event Log record.

-- Source.
-The application that generated the Windows Event Log record. - User.
+- · Source.
+The application that generated the Windows Event Log record. - · User.
 The Foglight severity of the Windows Event Log record.